DESIGN ANALYSIS

 CHASSIS FRAME

 Firstly, what was this chassis designed to do?
 Like any chassis, its primary purpose is to hold all the other components in their correct relative positions.
 Of particular interest to this analysis, is that it had to cope with beam-axles, front and rear, and no independent suspension.
 This is very significant.
 Had independent suspension been fitted, then the chassis would have required a much higher level of torsional stiffness.
 If the chassis twists easily, then independent suspension behaves more like a beam axle, but without the beam-axle advantages.
-The other important requirement of this chassis was to allow for much more passenger space than was found in pre-war ACs.
+More modern technical articles and books tend to dismiss the traditional pre-war design of chassis as useless, because of its relatively low torsional stiffness.
+As my above explanation shows, they miss the point that the old style chassis has a very different criteria to modern ones.
+Lateral stiffness is required to prevent vibrations in sympathy with beam axles being set up.
+This is because the high roll-centres of beam axled cars, causes a sidways component to the body/chassis movement when a single wheel strikes a bump.

-Overall stiffness is still required up to a point, otherwise the frame will behave like a spring, with resonant frequencies of vibration.
+Overall torsional stiffness is still required up to a point, otherwise the frame will behave like a spring, with resonant frequencies of vibration that might be reached within the vehicle's speed range.
 The beam axle/leaf-spring suspension on the AC brings its own special demands on the chassis.
-Nasty side-effects such as wheel-wobble could be eliminated partly by adding transverse stiffness to the chassis at each end.
+Nasty side-effects such as wheel-wobble and shimmy could be eliminated by adding good hydraulic dampers, mounted at an angle to the vertical.
+Their effectiveness also relies upon high transverse stiffness of the chassis.
 The final main consideration is the efficiency of the design.
 That is, how light the chassis is relative to its stiffness and strength.

-The rear of the chassis was much wider than the pre-war version, with the springs moved inboard.
-The only major criticism of this chassis design (applying to pre and post-war versions) is the way it passes under the rear axle.
+My only major criticism of this chassis design is the way it passes under the rear axle.
 Rather than sweep the chassis downwards for axle clearance (like the Y-series MGs), the side-members taper to a very shallow section.
-This leaves the rear end more flexible than desired, yet still leaves only about 3/4" (19mm) clearance between axle and chassis.
+This leaves the rear end more flexible than desired, yet still leaves only about 1.25" (31mm) clearance between axle and chassis.